emdupre/core-git-course/_episodes/06-pull-requests.md

   They might also bring up ideas and/or challenges you haven't considered.

 ## After submitting your pull request
-Your PR may get merged just as it is :tada:
+Your PR may get merged just as it is.
 It's very normal, too, for there to be some discussion (on GitHub) and a request for further edits to be made.
 Given your changes haven't been merged get, you can make changes by adding